DevMaggio/ganash/README.md

 ganash
 ======

-Gtkmm-3 example of an GUI & plugin
+Gtkmm-3 example of an GUI & plugin.